roelderickx/kpxc-browser-backend/README.md

 ### Installing the backend

-No installation is required, just put the script anywhere, modify the keepassxc database parameters and run it in a terminal.
+No installation is required.
+Just put the script anywhere, modify the KeePassXC database parameters and run it in a terminal.